Tending the Heart, Cultivating Compassion, Growing Inner Peace

 You also may find yourself as critical of others as this voice is of you.
 This usually creates conflict in relationships.
 As a result, you may find yourself isolated, or without close friends.

 In order to heal this internal shame, it is helpful to get to know this critical part of you and develop a relationship with it—actually befriend it in order to disarm it.
-There are usually other aspects of the self present, and wanting to have a say, that go completely unnoticed because of the loudness of the critical voice.
-Drama and expressive arts therapy are especially useful in helping to externalize this internal drama through role-play, drawing, sandtray and other experiential methods.
+There are usually other aspects of the self present that go completely unnoticed because of the loudness of the critical voice.
+Internal Family Systems (IFS), Drama and Expressive Arts Therapy are especially useful in helping to externalize this internal drama through parts mapping, dialoguing and/or role-play with parts, drawing, sandtray and other experiential methods.
 I can help you involve these aspects of yourself in an open dialogue and, through mindful engagement, begin to interact with these parts with gentleness, humor and compassion.
-I will help you understand this critical voice as partly due to the way our brains evolved to ensure survival.
+I will help you understand what this critical voice, or part, is trying to accomplish for you and how to help this part learn new ways to help you accomplish those goals.

-By developing a new understanding of how your brain works, and identifying and coming to know all of the seemingly disparate parts of yourself, I can help empower the aspects of yourself you want in the driver's seat of your life (for example the adult self as opposed to the child self, and the compassionate self as opposed to the critic).
+By identifying and coming to know all of the seemingly disparate parts of yourself, I can help empower the aspects of yourself you want in the driver's seat of your life (for example the adult Self as opposed to the child parts, and the compassionate Self as opposed to the critic).
 Through this work, you can begin to relate to yourself with more self-compassion, feel more integrated, and begin to experience a newfound peace.